-We have audited the remuneration report included in the directors' report for the year ended 30 June 2017.
+We have audited the Remuneration Report included within the directors' report for the year ended 30 June 2019.

-In our opinion, the remuneration report of Red Hill Iron Limited for the year ended 30 June 2017 complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Red Hill Iron Limited for the year ended 30 June 2019 complies with section 300A of the Corporations Act 2001.